Russia faces sanctions as Putin orders troops into Ukraine

 Mr Zhang Jun, China's representative to the UN, said: "We welcome and encourage every effort for a diplomatic solution, and call on all parties concerned to continue dialogue and consultation, and seek reasonable solutions to address each other's concerns on the basis of equality and mutual respect."

 Ukraine President Volodymyr Zelensky said in a late-night address on Monday that Ukraine remained committed to diplomacy and "was not afraid of anyone".
-On Tuesday, speaking alongside his Estonian counterpart, Mr Zelensky said that Ukraine was considering breaking off diplomatic ties with Russia.
+Yesterday, speaking alongside his Estonian counterpart, Mr Zelensky said that Ukraine was considering breaking off diplomatic ties with Russia.